AlexVishnev/abstract_vm/README.md

 • Comments: Comments start with a ’;’ and finish with a newline.
 A comment can be either at the start of a line, or after an instruction.

 • `push v` : Pushes the value "v" at the top of the stack.
+Value form:

     - int8(n)   : Creates an 8-bit integer with value n;